An approach based on on-the-job training

 Honda has a system for encouraging all associates to make proposals as to how the company's operations could be improved, whether in large ways or small.
 Launched in 1953, this initiative is one way Honda seeks to encourage a spirit of independence and innovation, fostering the growth and refinement of skills and capabilities.
 Each year, some 170,000 suggestions are received, of which about 90% are implemented.

-During FY2012, 189,786 improvement suggestions were received from Honda worksites.
-Of these, eight proposals receiving the President's Award and three proposals receiving the Special Award as part of the environmental campaign were announced at the Improvement Suggestion No. 1 Convention, which was held at the Aoyama Headquarters building.
+During FY2013, more than 170,000 improvement suggestions were received from Honda worksites.
+Of these, 8 proposals chosen to receive the President's Award and 14 proposals similarly chosen to receive the Excellence Award were announced and recognized at the Improvement Suggestion No. 1 Convention, which was held at the Tochigi Factory.